 General DCTV-verse nonsense.
 There’s so much of it that I can’t possibly touch on it all here, but I’ll include a few examples:

 In the very first episode of Supergirl, Kara flew up to a missile, landed on it, and then struggled to crawl several feet to an access panel in order to disable it.
 Why?
 No one knows.
 She can fly.
-She could have simply flown all the way to the panel.
-She also has super-strength, so the struggle-crawl makes no sense.
+She could have flown all the way to the panel.
+She also has super-strength, so the struggle-crawl makes no sense either.
 The logic has only gotten worse from there.

 On Legends of Tomorrow, the first season revolved around killing nearly immortal big bad, Vandal Savage.
-To accomplish this feat, they needed stab him with a particular knife.
+To accomplish this feat, they needed to stab him with a magic-infused knife.
 After chasing Vandal through time and space for three-quarters of the season, the Legends had him incapacitated, had the knife a few feet away, and then… just left.
-They could have finished off, but nope.
+They could have finished him off, but nope.
 No reason was given.
 They simply shrugged and said they’ll get him some other day.
 Legends also the bad habit of playing free and loose with the sexual orientation of every woman Sara encounters throughout history.
-Not only is it historically inaccurate (the number one sin a time travel show can commit is not being historically accurate, as half the fun is seeing how the cast interacts with authentic people, places and technology not of their era) it’s insulting when beloved characters like Guinevere – portrayed as King Arthur’s wife and a member of a Christian order – cheats on her husband with Sara without so much a pause to consider her actions.
+Not only is it historically inaccurate (the number one sin a time travel show can commit is not being historically accurate, as half the fun is seeing how the cast interacts with authentic people, places and technology not of their era) it’s insulting when beloved characters like Guinevere – portrayed as King Arthur’s wife and a member of a Christian order in the show – cheats on her husband with Sara without so much as a pause to consider her actions.
 It just wouldn’t happen.